Fire motorcycle: Kazakhstan

 The first four 'Jawa' fire motorcycles in Almaty were presented in November 2016.
 They are Jawa 660 cc single cylinder motorcycles which produce 48 hp and weigh 198 kg, and are capable of reaching 170 km/h.

 Malaysia

 The Royal Malaysian Fire and Rescue Department and the Royal Malaysian Civil Defence Force in order to combat increasing traffic congestion which delays ordinary fire appliances, with response time being a critical factor in preventing the spread of fires in the high-rise residential blocks.
-The force operates three-man fire motorcycle teams manned by junior officers.
+The force operates fire motorcycle teams composed of three junior officers.
 They are usually the first to arrive at the scene of a fire or an incident, and if necessary, will enter a premises to fight or prevent the spread of a fire.
 The riders are equipped with impulse guns, which can fire powerful bursts of water mist at speeds of up to 200 m/s.